 Let go, relax, and clear your mind are the words that drive this place.
 You have a full warehouse studio that has a lot of room to hear yourself think.
 Yoga here is also delightful.
 Go through a guided class with your teacher, and finally, you have a platform where you can get answers for any questions you need clarity.
 You can find this studio at 115 Cooper Street, Surry Hills.

 The Meditation Sanctuary is another great option when looking to meditate in Sydney

-Want to explore the ancient meditation skills from the Chinese and Japanese?
+Want to explore ancient meditation skills from the Chinese and Japanese?
 Zen meditation at this studio is worth your time.
 The first Sanctuary was established in Leichhardt, Sydney, 18 years ago by Zen Meditation Master, Brahmasamhara (Brahm).
-Since then, further sanctuaries have been established at Rozelle, Annandale and Sydney CBD.
+Since then, further sanctuaries have been established in Rozelle, Annandale and Sydney CBD.
 The Meditation Sanctuaries are widely considered to be some of the most authentic Zen teaching centres in Australia, attracting hundreds of students each year.
 There are hundreds of students who take the courses annually.
 If you want to meditate in Sydney, then this center offers accredited teachers and cutting edge classes, for beginners as well as those with advanced skills.

 There are so many things to do in Australia on holiday.
 Clearly your vacation can include the opportunity to meditate in Sydney.
 You are certain to have a healthy, holistic and memorable experience.

 Did you know that Yoga has many other health benefits you may not have considered?